 Vortex ENA LP ("Vortex LP") is a related party as a result of its general partner being controlled by an affiliate of Paradigm Capital Inc., a company for which a Director of Enablence sits on the advisory board.
-In addition, a Director of the Company is a minority investor in Vortex ENA LP.
-As at March 31, 2023, the following group of joint actors ("Vortex Entities") holding common shares of the Company are collectively deemed to be control persons as they own over 20% of the common shares of the Company:
+In addition, a Shareholder of the Company is a minority investor in Vortex ENA LP.
+As at June 30, 2023 the following group of joint actors ("Vortex Entities") holding common shares of the Company are collectively deemed to be control persons as they own over 20% of the common shares of the Company:

-- Vortex ENA LP ("Vortex"), which owns 1,270 shares - o Paradigm Capital Inc. ("PCI"), which owns 1,170 shares - o Paradigm Capital Partners Limited ("PCPL"), which owns 94 shares - o A director of PCI and PCPL owns 1,938 shares and 332 share purchase warrants
+- Vortex ENA LP ("Vortex"), which owns 1,270 shares - o Paradigm Capital Inc. ("PCI"), which owns 1,170 shares - o Paradigm Capital Partners Limited ("PCPL"), which owns 94 shares - A director of PCI and PCPL owns 1,938 shares and 332 share purchase warrants

-The following transactions took place between Enablence and the Vortex Entities in the three and nine months ended March 31, 2023 and 2022:
+The following transactions took place between Enablence and the Vortex Entities in the years ended June 30, 2022